What Do You Need to Buy a House?

 Even if you have a stellar credit score, for the majority of loan programs, you still have to prove your income to the lender to gain loan approval.
 This helps the lender verify that you have the means to pay the mortgage back.

-For mortgage preapproval, you’ll typically need to submit W-2s, your two most recent pay stubs, and your two most recent federal tax returns for the lender to verify your income.
-(Self-employed applicants will need to submit a year-to-date profit and loss statement and two years of records.)
+For the mortgage preapproval process or the final approval process, you’ll typically need to submit W-2s, your two most recent pay stubs, and your most recent federal tax return for the lender to verify your income.
+(Self-employed applicants will need to have two years of records on their list of what is needed to buy a house, and may also be asked to submit a year-to-date profit and loss statement.)

-If you are currently unemployed or have changed jobs recently, it’s wise to know that this may create a hurdle when seeking a mortgage.
+If you are currently unemployed or have changed jobs recently, this may create a hurdle when seeking a mortgage.
 You might want to delay your home-buying plans until you have a more consistent employment record, or search for a lender that is less rigid in terms of this qualification.

 4. Savings for a Down Payment and Closing Costs

-As you think about how much house you can afford and consequently how much of a down payment you will need, you will likely want to run some numbers.
+As you think about how much house you can afford and what is required to buy a house where your savings account is concerned, you will likely want to run some numbers.
 You might start with a home affordability calculator to help you know your target range.

 Now, about that down payment: Perhaps you’ve cobbled together a few thousand, but wonder about what is the average down payment on a house.
 Many people have heard you need at least 20% down, which can be an intimidatingly high number.

-You can breathe a bit easier: Many homebuyers put 13% down — that’s $39,000 on a $300,000 home.
-Nothing to sneeze at.
-But 29% of would-be buyers in SoFi’s survey were planning to put down 10% or less — and 7% were exploring zero-down-payment financing options.
+You can breathe a bit easier: The average down payment for a first-time homebuyer is actually 10%, according to the National Association of Realtors® (NAR).
+The down payment on a $300K house, for example, would be $30,000.
+That’s nothing to sneeze at, of course.
+But fully 29% of would-be buyers in SoFi’s survey were planning to put down 10% or less — and 7% were exploring zero-down-payment financing options.

 The more you can put down, the more likely it is that you could get a lower interest rate.
 In most cases, you’ll need a 20% down payment to avoid private mortgage insurance or a mortgage insurance premium.